 - Create and MAINTAIN an up-to-date list that includes dosage, frequency, what the medication is for, and who prescribed it.
 This list should accompany every physician or hospital visit.
 Click here to download a free medication management tracker.

-- Set up a reminder or tracking system.
+- Set up a medication reminder or tracking system.
 This could be something as simple as daily marked pillboxes to more sophisticated technology systems and apps.
-Even programming “Alexa” can be a verbal cue to adhere to a medication regimen.
+Even programming “Alexa” can be a verbal cue to adhere to a medication plan.

 - Be informed and understand potential side effects, such as dizziness, which increases the risk of falling.
 Some even mimic dementia-like behaviors, which can be misleading when searching for a cause of the symptoms.

 - Plan for refills (if possible, use 90-day automatic mail order refills).

 - Consult your doctor if you think you should stop taking medications for symptoms that no longer exist or for those that seem to be ineffective.